 This is long, but I’m really ticked off about it and want to share my story.
-I will always praise good business and customer service (Dave Page Cobbler and Sewing Specialties being two of them), if bad business is just that: bad.
+I will always praise good business and customer service (Dave Page Cobbler and Sewing Specialties being two of them), but bad business is just that: bad.
 I won’t stand for it, and I don’t want others to be subjected to it as well.

 This all started when I was getting ready to move from CA to NJ in 2009.
 My WCRM friends were kind enough to pool some funds and get me a gift certificate towards an RMC saddle (Rick Mayer Cycle, a maker of customer motorcycle seats) as a going away present – they’re so sweet!
 So Dan and I made an appointment with RMC, rode up to his shop and had a seat made.
 I figured that by bringing in the bike itself (my BMW 1150GS) I’d be sure to get a good fit.
-I wasn’t thrilled with the ride home, but chalked that up to the seat needing to break in.
-Then I moved to NJ where it was winter and I didn’t ride the GS for a long time and when I did, the seat was about equal to my old stock seat.
+I wasn’t thrilled with the new seat on the ride home, but chalked that up to the seat needing to break in.
+Then just month later I moved to NJ where it was winter and I didn’t ride the GS for a long time and when I did, the seat was about equal to my old stock seat.
 For $319, I expected at least something to change.
 I guess technically it did: his seat design was perfect for allowing water to pool under my butt while riding in the rain.

 I started communications with RMC early that next summer.
 I explained the delay and I got nothing but “don’t worry about it!” and “we’ll make it right!”.
 If you follow the communications below, you can see where numerous times I was assured that the time passing was not an issue and that if they couldn’t make it better, I could get a full refund.